Ten Facts About Kelly's Ford

 Fact # 10: The Civil War Trust has preserved 972 acres at Kelly’s Ford.

 In 2013, the Civil War Trust effected a 964 acre acquisition that will protect most of the key battlefield land at Kelly's Ford.
-Obtaining this land was part of a joint effort by the state of Virginia, the Civil War Trust, the Central Virginia Battlefields Trust, and the Shenadoah Valley Battlefields Foundation to protect a total of 2,792 acres across eight battlefields in the state.
-In the coming years the Trust will be preserving even more land along the banks of the Rappahannock, particularly at Brandy Station.
+Obtaining this land was part of a joint effort by the state of Virginia, the Civil War Trust, the Central Virginia Battlefields Trust, and the Shenandoah Valley Battlefields Foundation to protect a total of 2,792 acres across eight battlefields in the state.
+In the coming years the Trust hopes to preserve even more land along the banks of the Rappahannock, particularly at Brandy Station.

 Sears, Stephen W. Chancellorsville.
 Houghton Mifflin, New York: 1996.